wso2/docs-ei/en/micro-integrator/docs/develop/create-docker-project.md

 !!!
 Info
     **Before you begin**:

-    -   Create your integration artifacts in an [integration project](../../develop/create-integration-project) and package the artifacts in a [Composite Application project](../../develop/packaging-artifacts).
+    -   Create your integration artifacts in an [integration project](../../develop/create-integration-project) and package the artifacts in a [Composite Exporter](../../develop/packaging-artifacts).
 For example, see the HelloWorld sample given below.

         <img alt="Integration artifacts for Docker" src="../../assets/img/create_project/docker_k8s_project/integration-projects-for-docker.png" width="300">